rbowsley/lamplighthelp/source/28-1-0_Publishing_Module:_Security.markdown

 # 28.1.0 Publishing Module: Security

-> The Publishing Module has multiple safeguards built in so that only the data you want to publish is accessible.
+> The Publishing Module has multiple safeguards built in so that only the data you want to publish is accessible

-It works by creating web addresses that your website can request. {{Lamplight}} will respond to these requests with the relevant data: your web server can than process this information to display it within your site, in the style that you want it.
+When you decide to publish information from {{Lamplight}}, it creates web addresses that your website can request. {{Lamplight}} will respond to these requests with the relevant data: your web server can than process this information to display it on your site, in the style you design.

-However, for these requests to be successful, the following checks all have to pass:
+For these data requests to be successful, the following checks all have to pass:

   - Is the publishing module turned on?
   - Does the request have the correct credentials (equivalent to a username and password)?
-  - Is the type of information requested (e.g. {{work}} records or {{people}}) allowed to be published?
+  - Is the type of information requested (e.g. {{work}} records or profile information) allowed to be published?
-  - Is the particular record being requested published (e.g. {{work}} record number 123)
+  - Is the particular record being requested published (e.g. {{work}} record number 123)?

-If all those checks pass successfully, {{Lamplight}} will then check which pieces of data can be published (e.g. name and phone number but not email address) and send it to your web server.
+If all those checks pass successfully, {{Lamplight}} will look at which pieces of data can be published (e.g. name and phone number but not email address) and send it to your web server.

-And of course, your data is still in your control, so you could add additional controls on your web server (e.g. don't display {{work}} records that have a particular {{workarea}}, or add a registration/signin mechanism to restrict information to your members).
+Your data is still in your control, so you could add additional controls on your web server (e.g. don't display {{work}} records that have a particular {{workarea}}, or add a registration/signin mechanism so that only your members can see it).
 This approach gives you a very fine level of control about what data is published, and where to.

 ###### publish module